 “Send me your material, I’ll take a look at it later.”

 Regardless of where it appears, a digital seller should take the time to delve into why they are not interested.
 Sometimes a lead may not fully understand your product.
 Maybe they’re just not ready to buy.
-By making an effort to extend the conversation, by offering an expedited pitch in the first instance, asking a few questions in the second and offering a follow-up meeting or demonstration in the third, you can get a fuller image of what is exactly going through your lead’s head, and allowing for the opportunity to bring them back into your sales pitch.
+By making an effort to extend the conversation, by offering an expedited pitch in the first instance, asking a few questions in the second and offering a follow-up meeting or demonstration in the third, you can get a fuller image of what is exactly going through your lead’s head.
+This allows for the opportunity to bring them back into your sales pitch.

 “I’m already using another company.”

 This is an opportunity for you to use what should be an extensive knowledge of your product.
-It’s not unexpected for most of your sales leads to be content with the status quo, so it’s up to you to differentiate your product within the market ad offer a selling point that clearly explains why you are offering a superior service.
+It’s not unexpected for most of your sales leads to be content with the status quo.
+It’s up to you to differentiate your product within the market and offer a selling point that clearly explains why you are offering a superior service.